-Fostering academic success in a child is major task for any caregiver.
-For kinship guardians who may have not been in the caregiver role in quite some time, the school experience can be overwhelming.
-Fostering Family is here to help assist kin guardians navigate the school process, connect with resources, adjust to online and hybrid learning models, and promote scholastic success.
+Fostering academic success in a child is a major task for any caregiver.
+For kinship guardians who may not have been in the caregiver role for quite some time, the school experience can be overwhelming.
+Fostering Family is here to help kin guardians navigate the school process, connect with resources, adjust to online and hybrid learning models, and promote scholastic success.

-A fantastic resource when looking for statistics and education about kinship caregivers, specifically grandparents taking care of grandchildren.
+A fantastic resource for statistics and education about kinship caregivers, specifically grandparents taking care of grandchildren.

-Founded in 1922, the organization is dedicated to the well being, safety, and growth of America’s youth.
-This organization is also very well adept at helping caregivers and ensuring they have the resources they need to raise their children/grandchildren properly.
+Founded in 1922, the organization is dedicated to America’s youth’s well-being, safety, and growth.
+This organization is also adept at helping caregivers and ensuring they have the resources they need to raise their children/grandchildren properly.

-Built in 2013, SHARE is a comprehensive resource and information database available to all New Mexicans.
-Along with having the resources and information in it’s database, it also allows New Mexicans to share information amongst each other and supports collaboration.
+Founded in 2013, SHARE is a comprehensive resource and information database available to all New Mexicans.
+Having the resources and information in its database also allows New Mexicans to share information and supports collaboration.

-is a state run program that helps with virtual job matching, employment resources, and allows access to the unemployment insurance tax claims system, amongst other things.
+is a state-run program that helps with virtual job matching and employment resources and allows access to the unemployment insurance tax claims system, amongst other things.

-Created by Gov. Grisham and the New Mexico Legislature in 2019 and officially launched July 1, 2020, this program is designed to create a more fluid early childhood system in New Mexico.
-This will include the entire spectrum of programs available from prenatal to age 5.
+Created by Gov. Grisham and the New Mexico Legislature in 2019 and officially launched on July 1, 2020, this program is designed to create a more fluid early childhood system in New Mexico.
+This will include the entire spectrum of programs available from prenatal to age five.

 o From screening and evaluation to transitioning out of high school, PRO supports families with youth, from birth to 26 years of age, with their education concerns.
 Connect with a family specialist.